 Conclusion

 These six innovations are just a glimpse of the transformative changes occurring in the fishing industry.
 As technology continues to advance, even more groundbreaking developments can be expected in the coming years.
-It is with such advancements that there is potential to create a sustainable, efficient, and responsible fishing industry that guarantees a healthy and productive ocean for generations to come.
+With such advancements, there is potential to create a sustainable, efficient, and responsible fishing industry.
+This guarantees a healthy and productive ocean for generations to come.